-The variable scope defines the visibility of variable in the program.
-Scope of a variable depends on the position of variable declaration.
-In C programming language, a variable can be declared in three different positions and

-- before the function definition (Global Declaration) - Inside the function or block (Local Declaration) - In the function definition parameters (Formal Parameters)
+- The variable scope defines the visibility of variable in the program.
+Scope of a variable depends on the position of variable declaration. - In C programming language, a variable can be declared in three different positions and they are as follows... - Before the function definition (Global Declaration) - Inside the function or block (Local Declaration) - o In the function definition parameters (Formal Parameters)